What are royalties? How they work for your business

 Intellectual property royalties

 Intellectual property royalties are payments for using protected assets like patents, trademarks, and copyrighted works.
-For UK tax purposes, the term 'copyright' is broad and includes copyright in any literary work (such as computer programs), dramatic works, musical works, and registered designs.

 Common applications:

-- Technology: Software patents, manufacturing processes
+- Technology: Software patents, manufacturing processes.

-- Publishing: Book rights, article licensing
+- Publishing: Book rights, article licensing.

-- Entertainment: Music rights, film distribution
+- Entertainment: Music rights, film distribution.

-- Manufacturing: Patented components, production methods
+- Manufacturing: Patented components, production methods.

-Real-world examples: A tech company pays royalties to license patented software, and recent changes to the UK's original patent box regime mean that claimants must now track this income in greater detail.
+Real-world examples: A tech company pays royalties to license patented software.
 An author earns royalties when a publisher uses their work.

 Licensing royalties for creative works

 These royalties apply to music, films, artwork, writing, and other creative mediums.
-Instead of selling the work directly, businesses pay licensing fees to use these works in a different context – often in advertising, entertainment, or product design – such as a song licensed for a TV ad or a publisher licensing illustrations for a children's book.
+Instead of selling the work directly, businesses pay licensing fees to use these works in a different context.
+This often includes advertising, entertainment, or product design.

 How royalties are calculated

-- Percentage of revenue: The licensee pays a percentage of the revenue generated from the asset.
+- Percentage of revenue: The licensee pays a percentage of revenue generated from the asset.
 For example, if a book generates £10,000 in sales and the author's royalty rate is 10%, they receive £1,000.

 How royalty payments work

-Typically, the process works like this:
+The process typically works like this:

 Factors affecting royalty rates